kookyleo/qr-base44/README.md

 ### Optimal bit-level encoding (new!)

-For fixed bit lengths (up to 128 bits), use `encode_bits` for optimal space efficiency:
+For fixed bit lengths (arbitrary size), use `encode_bits` for optimal space efficiency:

 ```rust
 use qr_base44::{encode_bits, decode_bits};